GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/tut_debugging/index.md

 {% Aside %}

-For other extension pages displayed as a tab, such as [override pages][doc-override] and [full-page options][doc-options], you can find logs by inspecting the page or on the extensions management page.
+For other extension pages displayed as a tab, such as [override pages][doc-override] and [full-page options][doc-options], you can find logs by inspecting the page or on the Extensions Management page.

 {% endAside %}